 2. Tell stories.

 In the neuroscience field, researchers have proven that storytelling is the best way to capture people’s attention, bake information into their memories, and resonate emotionally with them.
-The human brain is programmed to crave, seek out, and respond to well-crafted narrative -- that’ll never change.
+The human brain is programmed to crave, seek out, and respond to well-crafted narrative.

-In fact, when someone tells you a story, they can plant their personal experiences and ideas directly into your mind, so you start to feel what they feel.
+When someone tells you a story, they can plant their personal experiences and ideas directly into your mind — often, you then start to feel what they feel.
 For instance, if someone describes eating a plate of lobster mac and cheese, your sensory cortex lights up.
 If someone recounts scoring their first touchdown, your motor cortex enlivens.

 3. Evoke positive emotions.